LedfaT/universe-group-test-case/README.md

 - All services are located inside the `services/` folder.
 - The root directory contains `docker-compose.yml`, and folders for configuration (`config/`) and monitoring (`monitoring/`).
-- The initialization script `.initialize.sh` is located in the project root.
+- The initialization script `initialize.sh` is located in the project root.

 ---